 Safe Harbor gladly accepts support from volunteer groups looking to conduct a service project.

 - Special activities/events

-If you’re interested in completing a service project with Safe Harbor, please contact Tressa at 801-660-6104.
+If you’re interested in completing a service project with Safe Harbor, please contact our Volunteer Coordinator at 801-660-6104.

 Volunteers at our shelter help with a variety of tasks including: